 What will this academic year have in store?
-A return to senior leadership at Boundary Oak School as Deputy Head Academic at an all through school.
-Returning to an all through school is most definitely a highlight.
+A return to senior leadership at Boundary Oak School as Deputy Head Academic, an all-through school, in Hampshire.
+Returning to an all-through school is most definitely a highlight.

-As for RememberMore, having read and exhausted most of the retrospective research on test enhanced learning – I am currently investigating the role of concurrent metacognition and motivation.
-I am excited to see if the tried and tested adoption processes employed at Cantell are as successful in my new context.
+As for RememberMore, having read and exhausted most of the retrospective research on test-enhanced learning – I am currently investigating the role of concurrent metacognition and motivation.
+I am excited to see if the tried and tested adoption processes employed at Cantell School are as successful in my new context.

 I am also excited to hear about the use of RememberMore in our partner schools and continue to develop the spaced retrieval practice+ platform.